 Try swirling a teaspoon of grainy brown mustard on top of each serving of soup to enhance both the presentation and the rich combination of flavors.

 - 1 pound dried yellow or green peas (whole if you can get them, but split ones work just as well)

 - 1 peeled whole onion studded with 2 cloves

 - 1 meaty ham bone -or- 2 to 3 ham hocks

 - 1 teaspoon grainy brown mustard

 - Fill a large pot with 8 cups of water or 6 cups if you like a thicker soup.
-You can always thin it with water as you go along if it looks too dense.

 - Add the drained peas, 2 finely chopped onions, 1 peeled whole onion studded with 2 whole cloves, 1 large chopped carrot, and a meaty ham bone (or 2 to 3 ham hocks).